vinistock/sail/README.md

 # Sail

-A gem to bring into your Rails application settings to be used as knobs and gauges for controlling behavior.
+This Rails engine brings a setting model into your app to be used as feature flags, gauges, knobs and other live controls you may need.

 ## Installation
 Add this line to your application's Gemfile: